doITmagic/go-snippets/README.md

 6. broadcast : one event to multiples channels
 7. detectClosedChannel : detect if a channel is closed, and we can write to it
 8. slice tricks with experimental packages
+9. What is happening if we use a slice like parameters in a function, sending it by value?
+It will be changed?
+The response is here https://github.com/doITmagic/go-snippets/blob/main/canGenerateBugs/sliceByValue/sliceByValue.md